 Imagine you were a Roman citizen alive when the barbarians were at the gates and the Empire began to fall apart.
 Presumably, this scenario would seem every bit as disturbing as an erupting Mt.
 Vesuvius, where the only thing on the horizon was smoke and fire.

 Imagine you lived somewhere in Eastern Europe, or perhaps the Mediterranean in the pre-800s.
-One minute you are enjoying a quiet life in your town or village, and the next it is being levelled by Moslem hordes or Nordic Vikings.
+One minute you are enjoying a quiet life in your town or village, and the next it is being leveled by Moslem hordes or Nordic Vikings.
 Families are torn apart and either killed or sold into slavery.
-Everything you had worked for was either taken from you, or being set on fire.
+Everything you had worked for was either taken from you or being set on fire.
 Again, your way of life has just come to an abrupt and radical end.

 Imagine being a European peasant or commoner during the years of the Bubonic Plague.
-Life I imagine would have seemed very apocalyptic.
+Life at that moment, I imagine, would have seemed very apocalyptic.
 How about being a Jew, Waldensian, or Anabaptist during the height of the Catholic Inquisitions?
 How many countless hundreds of thousands were dragged out of their houses, imprisoned, tortured, and killed in the name of the same God you worship.
 What about those countless millions affected by war, whether it be the American Civil War, World War I, or World War II?

 We have grown up in the modern era with all its trappings (electricity, televisions, air conditioning, fast food, etc.), and somehow reconstruct reality to think that it has always been this way.
 Even our wars today are fought in places most Americans could not even find on a map.
-Modern academics pick through and either criticize or dismiss historical events as mere footnotes, and miss the reality of the pain, suffering, and misery that often accompanied our predecessors.
+Modern academics pick through and either criticize or dismiss historical events as mere footnotes, missing the reality of the pain, suffering, and misery that often accompanied our predecessors.
 Hardship was always on them like a stench they could not wash away.
-However, it more often than not, produced a people that came to accept hardship as rite of passage to be embraced, rather than shunned.
+However, it more often than not produced a people that came to accept hardship as a rite of passage to be embraced, rather than shunned.

 We are not those people.